dhiraj2049/ScamSense/README.md

 # Review Shield — Fake Product Review Detector

+## About This Project

+Built to explore how AI can improve trust in online shopping and digital platforms.

 Online reviews influence what people buy, but not every review is honest.

 Some are overly promotional, misleading, or completely fake.